 Only a Flesh Wound: About 90% of times when Frank actually gets shot, it's Only a Flesh Wound, as a side effect of him being Made of Iron.
 Sure, writers pay some superficial attention to things like blood loss and shock, but Frank still can operate at practically 100% efficiency within hours after, say, taking bullets from a machine gun in his flank and shoulder.

-Psycho for Hire: Barracuda, The Russian, Jigsaw - most of Frank's serious opponents are this.
+Psycho for Hire: Mondo Pain, The Russian, Jigsaw - most of Frank's serious opponents are this.

-Rasputinian Death: Many Dragons or more physically tough Big Bads require a rather spectacular sendoff.
-See Pitsy, The Russian, and Barracuda.
+Many Dragons or more physically tough Big Bads require a rather spectacular sendoff.
+This includes Roc and The Russian.

-Frank gets one in "Dark Reign", when Daken quite literally tears him apart piece by piece.
-Then Morbius the Living Vampire brings him back as a patchwork monster (Frankencastle?).
+Frank himself gets one in "Dark Reign", when Daken quite literally tears him apart piece by piece.
+Then Morbius the Living Vampire brings him back as a patchwork monster (Franken-Castle).

 Scope Snipe: The first Punisher story in The Nam depicts Frank Castle as a sniper in Vietnam.
 The entire two-part story is plagiarized verbatim from Carlos Hathcock's Real Life experience, including the Scope Snipe finale.

-Serial Killer: Arguably so, with vigilante tendencies.
-He tries to present himself as the Mission-Based type, but in later stories, he's shown to be more of the Hedonistic type; subconsciously obsessed with the idea of a never-ending war to sate the bloodlust he developed in Vietnam.
-In the Young Masters arc of Young Avengers, Hawkeye (Kate Bishop) notes that the superhero community of the Marvel Universe only sees the Punisher as a serial killer and any real hero would bring him down as hard as any villain if nessessary.
+Serial Killer: In the Young Masters arc of Young Avengers, Hawkeye (Kate Bishop) notes that the superhero community of the Marvel Universe only sees the Punisher as a serial killer and any real hero would bring him down as hard as any villain if necessary.

-Series Continuity Error: Oddly, Frank's daughter has had at least three different names, Barbara, Christie and Lisa, while the name of his son (Frank Jr) is always consistent.
+Oddly, Frank's daughter has had at least four different names, Barbara, Donna, Christie and Lisa, while the name of his son (Frank Jr) is always consistent.
 Also Microchip's real name was originally "Lowell Bartholomew Ori", but was changed to "Linus Liberman" later.
 Additionally, the first time Frank's father is mentioned he's given the name "Mario", but a later story arc has him named "Lorenzo".

-Shell-Shocked Veteran: Frank definitely fits the bill.
-After three brutal tours of duty in The Vietnam War, Frank Castle lost his wife and children to Mafia thugs and now wages a one-man war on crime.
-Various authors have toyed with Frank's mental state, and Garth Ennis has suggested that in Vietnam, Frank started to love combat and killing people, with the death of his family possibly being only the final straw that caused his killing sprees.
+Shell-Shocked Veteran: After three brutal tours of duty in The Vietnam War, Frank Castle lost his wife and children to Mafia thugs and now wages a one-man war on crime.
+Various authors have toyed with Frank's mental state relating to his past in the war.

 Squashed Flat: One of the stories has Wolverine coming after Frank, mistaking that recent mutilations are his doing.
 Due to Wolverine's Healing Factor, Frank uses a steamroller to get him off his track.

-Avoided by having the Darker and Edgier Punisher relegated to his own MAX title while the Marvel Universe Punisher took up Captain America's costume and had some Lighter and Softer (by comparison) adventures.
+Avoided by having the Darker and Edgier Punisher relegated to his own MAX title while the Marvel Universe Punisher took up Captain America's costume for an issue and had some Lighter and Softer (by comparison) adventures.

 Teeth-Clenched Teamwork: Force Frank to team up with another hero, and this trope is the result.
-While he tends to dislike the rest of the hero community, and the feeling is mutual, he's at least willing to work with them against the real villains.
+While he and the hero community in general tend to dislike one another, he's at least willing to work with them against the 'real' villains.
 Averted more often than most people might assume, at least in the nineties.
 Frank had quite a few crossovers, and most of the people he worked with were either okay with him or felt he was a good man at heart.
 There were only a few who outright hated him.